-Supervised learning on graphs requires abundant labeled data, which is often expensive or impractical to obtain in many real-world scenarios like social networks, biological networks, or knowledge graphs.
-Self-Supervised Learning (SSL) offers a compelling alternative by learning meaningful node or graph representations directly from the unlabeled graph structure and features.
+Supervised learning on graphs requires abundant labeled data, which is often expensive or impractical to obtain in many scenarios like social networks, biological networks, or knowledge graphs.
+Self-Supervised Learning (SSL) provides an alternative by learning meaningful node or graph representations directly from the unlabeled graph structure and features.
 The core idea is to design "pretext" tasks that can be solved using the graph data itself, forcing the GNN encoder to capture essential structural and semantic information without relying on external labels.
 These learned representations can then be transferred effectively to various downstream tasks through fine-tuning or direct use as features.

 Graph data possesses rich intrinsic structure and features that can be exploited for self-supervision.
 Unlike images or text where augmentations like rotation or cropping have standard interpretations, defining meaningful augmentations and pretext tasks for graphs requires careful consideration of their unique properties.
 The goal is to generate supervisory signals from the graph itself to train a GNN encoder.